Arizona Educator Misconduct Investigation Leads to 20-year Prison Sentence

 Furthermore, they’ll report you to the State Board of Education.
 They’ll conduct their investigation if they think there’s a finding of any relationship of sexual nature or abuse with a minor.
 It can mean communications, physical, social media, etc. It is more of a broad term.

 You want to be very careful to understand that.
 It is taken very seriously, of course, by all those administrative agencies.
 There would likely be a hearing at the state board level unless you decided or agreed to revoke your license.

 If not, they would conduct an administrative hearing with the Professional Practices Advisory Committee.

 They would make a finding of fact and conclusions of law if they did think there was a finding that there’s a relationship of sexual nature or abuse.

 According to the State Board of Education guidelines, they would revoke the educator’s license if there was any relationship or abuse.
 It’s serious because the offense is severe.
 And so, that’s where it would usually go.

 The Professional Practices Advisory Committee would then take their findings to the State Board of Education.
 And they would likely either affirm, deny, or amend their conclusions.
 Again, you may attend an administrative hearing at the state level if you disagree with the discipline.

 Victim, Parents, and Staff Interview

 At the school level, people would likely ask you to resign or terminate you.
-The investigation starting at the school level would involve an interview with the victim or all the students involved.
-Maybe the alleged victim parents, family, and staff.
+The investigation starts at the school level and would involve an interview with the victim or all the students involved.
+Maybe the alleged victim’s parents, family, and staff.
 They would go through communications that you allegedly had with the victim.
 And they might even look at video or audio evidence.